humdrum-tools/humdrum-documentation/guide/ch39/index.md

 -   Use the [**humver**](/tool/humver) command to determine which version of the Humdrum Toolkit you are using.
 Ensure that the documentation pertains to the correct version.
--   Read the \"Release Notes\" for the software you use.
+-   Read the "Release Notes" for the software you use.
 Known software bugs are often reported in such notes or in the documentation.
 -   Report discovered bugs to the software\'s author.
 Even if the software is not revised, other users should be informed of the